 What AAC system to use

-Adults with communication deficits may or may not have accompanying physical or cognitive impairments.
+Individuals with communication deficits may or may not have accompanying physical or cognitive impairments.
 So, SLPs need to evaluate each individual to decide which AAC will be the right fit for them.
 As with all augmentative communication solutions, there cannot be a one-size-fits-all approach.
-Here are a few factors to consider while choosing an AAC system:
+Here are a few factors to consider while choosing speech apps for adults:

 - Motor Skills